napari/napari/docs/explanations/rendering.md

 | Chunk is not in RAM          | Ask the `ChunkManager` to load the chunk    |

 If a chunk cannot be drawn a placeholder will be drawn instead.
-What we draw as placeholder is TB and may vary.
-In some cases we can draw a lower resolution version of the data.
-In the worst case we might have to draw a grid or loading animation.
-Since only draw what's in VRAM and we never block, we should be able to maintain a very high framerate.
+What we draw as placeholder is TBD and it may vary.
+In some cases we might be able to draw a lower resolution version of the data, which can be refined later as more data is available.
+In the worst case we might have to draw a grid or a loading animation.
+Since we only draw what's in VRAM and we never block, we should be able to maintain a very high framerate.

 # Chunks